Comparing of ADMA Biologics Inc. (ADMA) and Avid Bioservices Inc. (NASDAQ:CDMO) | New Business Observer

 |-12.68%

-For the past year ADMA Biologics Inc. had bullish trend while Avid Bioservices Inc. had bearish trend.
+For the past year ADMA Biologics Inc. has 86.19% stronger performance while Avid Bioservices Inc. has -12.68% weaker performance.

 Summary

-On 5 of the 9 factors ADMA Biologics Inc. beats Avid Bioservices Inc.
+ADMA Biologics Inc. beats on 5 of the 9 factors Avid Bioservices Inc.

 ADMA Biologics, Inc., a late stage biopharmaceutical company, develops, manufactures, and intends to commercialize specialty plasma-based biologics for the treatment and prevention of immune deficiencies and infectious diseases.
 Its lead product candidate is RI-002 derived from human plasma, which has completed Phase III clinical study for the treatment of primary immune deficiency disease.
 The company also operates source plasma collection facilities in Norcross and Marietta, Georgia.
 ADMA Biologics, Inc. was founded in 2004 and is based in Ramsey, New Jersey.